Affine cones over smooth cubic surfaces: Introduction

 defined by an effective $\mathbb{Q}$-divisor $D$ on $X$ with $D\sim_{\mathbb{Q}} M$ such that $U$ is isomorphic to $Z\times\mathbb{A}^1$ for some affine variety $Z$. \end{definition} They show that the existence of an $H$-polar cylinder on $X$ is equivalent to the existence of a non-trivial $\mathbb{G}_a$-action on the generalized cone over $(X, H)$.

-\begin{lemma} Suppose that the cone $\hat{X}$ is normal.
-Then the cone $\hat{X}$ admits an effective $\mathbb{G}_{a}$-action if and only if $X$ contains an $H$-polar cylinder. \end{lemma} \begin{proof} See \cite[Corollary~2.12]{KPZ12a}. \end{proof} \begin{remark} If $X$ is a rational surface, then there always exists an ample Cartier divisor $H$ on $X$ such that $\hat{X}$ is normal and $X$ contains an $H$-polar cylinder (see \cite[Proposition~3.13]{KPZ11a}), which implies, in particular, that $\hat{X}$ admits an effective $\mathbb{G}_{a}$-action. \end{remark} Indeed, what T.~Kishimoto, Yu.~Prokhorov and M.~Zaidenberg proved for their two theorems is that the del Pezzo surface $S_d$ has a $(-K_{S_d})$-polar cylinder if $4\leqslant d\leqslant 9$ but no $(-K_{S_d})$-polar cylinder if $d\leqslant 2$.
+\begin{lemma} Let $H$ be an ample Cartier divisor on a smooth projective variety $X$.
+Suppose that the generalized cone $\hat{X}$ over $(X, H)$ is normal.
+Then the generalized cone $\hat{X}$ admits an effective $\mathbb{G}_{a}$-action if and only if $X$ contains an $H$-polar cylinder. \end{lemma} \begin{proof} See \cite[Corollary~3.2]{KPZ12a}. \end{proof} \begin{remark} If $X$ is a rational surface, then there always exists an ample Cartier divisor $H$ on $X$ such that $\hat{X}$ is normal and $X$ contains an $H$-polar cylinder (see \cite[Proposition~3.13]{KPZ11a}), which implies, in particular, that $\hat{X}$ admits an effective $\mathbb{G}_{a}$-action. \end{remark} Indeed, what T.~Kishimoto, Yu.~Prokhorov and M.~Zaidenberg proved for their two theorems is that the del Pezzo surface $S_d$ has a $(-K_{S_d})$-polar cylinder if $4\leqslant d\leqslant 9$ but no $(-K_{S_d})$-polar cylinder if $d\leqslant 2$.

 The main result of the present article is